 Our drug and alcohol rehabilitation programs are affordable and services are provided by experienced and passionate industry professionals.
 The ASV drug and alcohol outpatient addiction treatment approach is developed specifically to meet the needs of any person seeking positive change from addictive behaviours and patterns.

 I had no idea what to do with my substance use.
 I was scared and confused, so when I finally told the truth about it all, a door opened for me that allowed me not only to admit that there were problems but also find out new ways of dealing with them.
-For instance, by tracking everything - from the number of drinks consumed on one day or how often you used drugs in three months- this gave both myself and others an opportunity to see where we should start making changes in order for us all be healthier individuals who are able to track our progress over time!
+For instance, by tracking everything - from the number of drinks consumed on one day or how often you used drugs in three months- this gave both myself and others an opportunity to see where we should start making changes in order for us all to be healthier individuals who are able to track our progress over time!

 As I realized that my addiction was affecting me in different ways, it became clear to me that the only way out of this downward spiral is with professional help.
 This realisation took a lot for me to come to terms with because coming clean about something like an addiction can be scarier than any other experience you will have on your journey towards recovery.